Music from the Unrealized Film Script: Dusk at Cubist Castle: Composition

 Dusk at Cubist Castle is a 74 minute double album comprising 27 songs.
 Critics have described Dusk at Cubist Castle as an eclectic album that encompasses a variety of genres, including indie pop, neo-psychedelia, and psychedelic pop.
 Jason Ankeny of AllMusic also notes the influence of other genres, such as krautrock, noise music, and folk rock.
 While discussing the music as a whole, Stereogum described Dusk at Cubist Castle as a "maximalist analog production, sonically distended with so many different ideas that it sounds a little different every time you hear it."
 The album purports to be the soundtrack to an unfinished film titled Dusk at Cubist Castle.
 However, no such film ever existed.

 Some critics have found the first half of Dusk at Cubist Castle to be the more immediate and easily accessible than the rest of the album.
 Zachary Houle of PopMatters describes these songs as "Beach Boys meets late-period Beatles in its take on psychedelica".
-"Jumping Fences" and "Define a Transparent Dream" are among the more notable songs that are indebted to 1960s and 1970s bands.
-Houle compares "Jumping Fences" to a lost Badfinger song, while "Define a Transparent Dream" is reminiscent of David Bowie's "Changes."
-Paul Thompson of Pitchfork does note that while the Olivia Tremor Control are heavily influenced by these bands, they interpose their songs with what he describes as: "weird left turns, with hooks that seem to bubble out of nowhere before receding into themselves."
+"Jumping Fences" and "Define a Transparent Dream" are among the more notable songs indebted to 1960s and 1970s bands.
+Houle compares "Jumping Fences" to work of John Lennon and Badfinger, while "Define a Transparent Dream" is reminiscent of David Bowie's "Changes."
+Paul Thompson of Pitchfork notes that while the Olivia Tremor Control are heavily influenced by these bands, they intersperse their songs with what he describes as "weird left turns, with hooks that seem to bubble out of nowhere before receding into themselves."